ColourlessSpearmint/Mantis/devlog.md

 all the code, but the idea for using classes was courtesy of Copilot.
 I'm not yet sure if classes are a good idea.

 Anyway, next I implemented turn actions.
 It was mostly uneventful.
 I added a take_turn function that parses the target player and determines if the desired action is scoring or stealing.
-I'm not sure if it was necessary to create seperate methods for stealing and scoring, but I did.
+I'm not sure if it was necessary to create separate methods for stealing and scoring, but I did.

 Next was the playable notebook.
 It uses the print_state function to give each player information about the game state.
 Then it asks for their input and simulates a turn based on that.
 Right now, I only have manual control implemented.
-I plan to change that tommorrow.
+I plan to change that tomorrow.

 ## December 19, 2024: Bots